Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 2-D scenario

-This completes the proof. \end{proof} So far, we have obtained two LS estimators, \eqref{p_biased} and \eqref{unbiased_esti_2d}, for the measurement equation \eqref{mea_2d}.
-The LS estimator \eqref{p_biased} is implementable using the available data; however, it is biased.
-On the other hand, the LS estimator \eqref{unbiased_esti_2d} is $\sqrt{n}$-consistent but cannot be implemented with the given data since the regressor matrix \(X^0\) is not available.
-To derive an implementable $\sqrt{n}$-consistent estimator, which is the main focus of this subsection, we aim to establish a direct relationship between these two LS estimators.
-Specifically, we intend to eliminate the bias of the LS estimator \eqref{p_biased} by calculating the non-negligible differences between \(X^TX/n\) and \((X^0)^TX^0/n\), and between \(X^TY/n\) and \((X^0)^TY/n\).
-We first present the BELS estimator
+So far, we have obtained two LS estimators, \eqref{p_biased} and \eqref{unbiased_esti_2d}, for the measurement model \eqref{mea_2d}.
+On one hand, the LS estimator \eqref{p_biased} is implementable using the available data but it is biased.
+On the other hand, the LS estimator \eqref{unbiased_esti_2d} is $\sqrt{n}$-consistent but cannot be implemented with the given data since the regressor matrix \(X^o\) is not available.
+To derive an implementable $\sqrt{n}$-consistent estimator, which is the main focus of this subsubsection, we aim to establish a direct relationship between these two LS estimators.
+Specifically, we intend to eliminate the bias of the LS estimator \eqref{p_biased} by calculating the non-negligible differences between \(X^TX/n\) and \((X^o)^TX^o/n\), and between \(X^TY/n\) and \((X^o)^TY/n\).
+We present the BELS estimator